up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

     `-oHostKeyAlgorithms=+ssh-rsa -oPubkeyAcceptedKeyTypes=+ssh-rsa`

-    can be removed from the command.
+    can be removed from future command usage.

 ![WAS-110 firmware](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_luci_firmware.webp)